Change Logback Log Level Programmatically at Runtime via a REST API in Spring Boot

 }

-9. You can run your application and test the API by making a PUT request as shown in the example below:
+9. To test the API, you can run your application and make a PUT request, as shown in the example below: